alextianyf/Hypothesis-testing-studies/01-hypothesis-testing.md

     <img src="./images/CLT-samples.png" alt="hypothesis" />
 </div>

-The diagram above shows that I have randomly generated some dataset(non-normal distribution).
-I am taking 30 samples each time and calculate the mean, then repeat sampling 500 times, I will draw a plot of mean collect.
-I repeat this experiment 10 times. you can obserse the 10 experiments shows the similar mean around 1, and they all look alike normal distribution.

 ## Case Study: Are the graduates’ salaries from a certain university significantly higher than the national average salary of $50,000?

 > **We will investigate:**